Anirudh-RV/ImageAnnotation/README.md

 NOTE : PROJECT SIGNUP AND LOGIN AND CONSISTENT LOGIN OF USER ONLY DONE UNDER PHASE-1, FURTHER IMPROVEMENTS NEEDED IN PHASE-2.
 ########--------------------------------------------------------------------------------------------------
+to accomplish requirement : 13 (COMPLETE)

+13. Adding ML model using Django backend (Static),Process images sent by the frontend and send output back (Dynamic)

+NOTE :
+1. Use tensorflow 1.12.0
+2. Use Keras 2.2.4
+3. Use python3 manage.py runserver (Python3 uses 3.6.5, 3.7/3.8 are not compatible with the tensorflow versions needed)

+//DONE :
+1. Basic working of the ML model on call of a function

+//TODO:
+1. Let frontend call the Django backend with information about image
+2. Backend runs the image and saves as output in node server / Backend runs image and saves the coordinates
+3. Frontend can see the image processed by the ML model
+4. Continous learning (Phase 3)